 5. We need regular exercise (that fits into a regular routine), but also relaxation and enough regenerating sleep

-6. When all of this is done, we will benefit from bioidentical hormone replacement, if this is what our blood tests indicate we would need
+6. When all of this is done, we will benefit from bioidentical hormone replacement, if this is what our blood tests indicate need

-In middle aged men and women there may not be a hormone dysbalance, but we should not assume anything as in this day and age our environment and nutrition are so poor or even toxic that our hormones can be out of balance.
-This can be determined by blood tests.
+Truly, in middle aged men and women there may not be a hormone dysbalance, but we should not assume anything.
+In this day and age our environment and nutrition are so poor or even toxic that our hormones can be out of balance.
+By all means, this can be determined by blood tests.

-Dr. Rimkus examined a group of middle aged women who felt well and also a group of middle aged men to determine what their normal hormone ranges would be.
-From this he developed normal hormone ranges for both women and men (see table below, which is in Standard International Units or SI units, the ones used in Europe).
+For one thing, Dr. Rimkus examined a group of middle aged women who felt well and also a group of middle aged men to determine what their normal hormone ranges would be.
+For this reason, he developed normal hormone ranges for both women and men (see table below, which is in Standard International Units or SI units, the ones used in Europe).